The Labours of Hercules: The Erymanthian Boar

 The next morning, when delivering coffee to his room, Gustave tells Poirot that in fact he is M. Drouet, a police inspector.
 They are now cut off in the hotel as the funicular has been damaged during the night, probably by sabotage.
 Poirot and Gustave discuss who Marrascaud could be among the guests and staff, which includes Jacques, the cook's husband.
 Poirot is intrigued as to why a rendezvous has been arranged in such an isolated place.

-Poirot speaks to Jacques and his wife and discovers that before Gustave, there was another waiter, called Robert, who was dismissed for incompetence but who was not witnessed leaving the hotel.
+Poirot speaks to Jacques and his wife and discovers that before Gustave, there was another waiter called Robert, who was dismissed for incompetence but who was not witnessed leaving the hotel.
 That night, the three card-playing men attack Poirot in his room, but he is saved by the pistol-carrying Schwartz.
 The three men are locked up and Schwartz tells Poirot that the men have already "carved up" Gustave's face.
 Schwartz and Poirot find Dr Lutz attending the not too seriously injured detective, and then follow a bloody trail down the carpets of the hotel to an unused wing where they find a dead body with a note pinned to it which reads "Marrascaud will kill no more, nor will he rob his friends."
-Poirot uses a heliograph to signal down the mountain for help and three days later, Lementeuil and some officers arrive at the hotel and Gustave is arrested.
+Poirot uses a heliograph to signal down the mountain for help.
+Three days later, Lementeuil and some officers arrive at the hotel and Gustave is arrested.

 Poirot announces that Gustave is not Drouet but Marrascaud.
 It was "Robert" who was Drouet; Marrascaud killed him and took his place.
 We learn that during his first night in the hotel, Poirot did not drink his coffee, as he suspected it was drugged, and actually witnessed Gustave entering his room, rifling his pockets, and finding the note from Lementeuil.
 The three card players were members of Marrascaud's gang but never attacked their leader; the carve-up of Marrascaud's face was carried out by Dr Lutz (who is a plastic surgeon and not a psychiatrist as he has pretended) to change his appearance.
 This is the real reason the rendezvous took place in such an isolated spot.